-#Ask Ella: How Do I Get The Morning After Pill?
+Ask Ella: How Do I Get The Morning After Pill?

 So, you had sex and didn’t use protection?
-Maybe you forgot to take your regular pill, maybe the condom split, or perhaps you got carried away in the moment.
+Maybe you forgot to take your birth control pill, maybe the condom split, or perhaps you got carried away in the moment.
 No matter what happened the night before, you can still protect your morning after.
 If you want to prevent pregnancy you may consider getting emergency contraception - i.e. the morning after pill.

 As the name suggests, emergency contraception should only be used in an emergency: so if your regular contraceptive failed or if no contraception was used.
-The morning after pill is not designed to be a method of regular contraception: it doesn’t protect you against STIs (sexually transmitted infections).
-If you have had unprotected sex with a new partner you may want to arrange to have a sexual health check.
+The morning after pill is not designed to be a method of regular contraception and it doesn’t protect you against STIs (sexually transmitted infections).
+If you have had unprotected sex with a new partner, you may want to arrange to have a sexual health check.
 Remember: many STIs carry no symptoms, so it’s better to be safe than sorry.

 Don’t panic – there are many ways of getting the morning after pill if you want to reduce your risk of falling pregnant.

 There are two types of morning after pill: levonorgestrel and ulipristal acetate (also known as ellaOne). ellaOne has been shown to be 2.5 times more effective than levonorgestrel when taken within 24 hours of unprotected sex, and is the most effective morning after pill* just before ovulation (which is when you are most likely to conceive).

 Levonorgestrel is effective up to 72 hours after unprotected sex, and ellaOne can work for up to 120 hours after unprotected sex.
 Both pills are most effective when taken within 24 hours after unprotected sex, so don’t wait around with your fingers crossed.
 Despite the name, you can take the morning after pill at any time of day – not just the morning.